DAHarder/reservation_checker/README.md

 # Campground Availability Checker (WIP)

-This project is a Python application that checks the availability of specific campsites on certain dates using data from the Recreation.gov API.
+This project is a Python application that checks the availability of specific campsites on **all fridays and saturdays in June and July** using data from the Recreation.gov API.

 ## Project Structure